DevJav/34759_Kalman/README.md

 - 'kalman_occlusion.ipynb': Jupyter notebook with the implementation of the Kalman filter.
 Test made with faking occlusions in the labels from the dataset.
 - 'kalman.py': Python script with the implementation of the Kalman filter.
 - 'kalman_class.py': Python script with the implementation of the Kalman filter as a class.
+- 'kalman_tracking.py': Python script with the implementation of the Kalman and Hungarian filter for tracking.